 The sorting of signed permutations by reversals is a simple combinatorial problem with a direct application in genome arrangement studies.
 Different sorting scenarios provide estimates for evolutionary distance and can help explain the differences in gene orders between two species (see [9] for example).
-Initially, the shortest (parsimonious) sequences of reversals were sought, and polynomial time algorithms to find such sequences were described [14, 8, 20].
+Initially, the shortest sequences (parsimonious) of reversals were sought, and polynomial time algorithms to find such sequences were described ([13, 8, 18]).
 Recently, biologically motivated refinements have been considered, specifically accounting for groups of genes that are co-localized with the different homologous genes (genes having a single common ancestor) in the genomes of different species.
-It is then likely that such groups of genes were contiguous in the common ancestral genome, and were not disrupted during evolution, hence, we expect them to appear together at every step of the evolution.
-In terms of our combinatorial model, a group of co-localized genes is modeled by a common interval, and the prefectness condition implies that common intervals are preserved by reversals.
-This constraint leads to the following algorithmic problem:
+These groups are likely together in the common ancestral genome, and were not disrupted during evolution, hence, we expect them to appear together at every step of the evolution.
+In terms of our combinatorial model, a group of co-localized genes is modeled by a common interval, that is, a collection of sequential numbers that are not broken by any reversal move.
+This constraint leads us back to the basic algorithmic problem: